TetsumichiUmada/text2emoji/README.md

 [ 1.
 0. 0.
 0. 0.
 0. 0.]
 Passed the last exam.
 ```

-Since the first position of the vector is 1, the text is labeled as a joy.
+Since the first position of the vector is 1, the text is labeled as an instance of joy.

 For more information about the original data sets, please check [DeepEmoji/data](https://github.com/bfelbo/DeepMoji/tree/master/data) and text2emoji/data.

 ### Preprocess and Features

-How does computer understand a text message and analyze its sentiment?
+How does a computer understand a text message and analyze its sentiment?
 A text message is a series of words.
 To be able to process text messages, we need to convert text into numerical features.

 One of the methods to convert a text to numerical features is called an [n-grams](https://en.wikipedia.org/wiki/N-gram).
 An n-gram is a sequence of n words from a given text.
 A 2-gram(bigram) is a sequence of two words, for instance, "thank you" or "your project", and a 3-gram(trigram) is a three-word sequence of words like "please work on" or "turn your homework".

-For this project, first, we convert all the texts into lower cases.
-Then, we created n-grams with a range from 1 to 4 and counted each n-gram appears in the text.
+For this project, first, we convert all the texts into lower case.
+Then, we create n-grams with a range from 1 to 4 and count how many times each n-gram appears in the text.

 ### Models and Results
 Building a machine learning model involves mainly two steps.
 The first step is to train a model.
-Then, we evaluated the model.
-For this project, we picked four classifiers and train each classier to see which one works better for this project.
-To train and test the performance of each model, we split the dataset into a training set and test set, in the ratio of 80% and 20%.
-By separating the data, we can make sure that the model is well generalized and can perform well in the real world.
+After that, we evaluate the model on a separate data set---i.e. we don't evaluate performance on the same data we learned from.
+For this project, we use four classifiers and train each classier to see which one works better for this project.
+To train and test the performance of each model, we split the data set into a "training set" and a "test set", in the ratio of 80% and 20%.
+By separating the data, we can make sure that the model generalizes well and can perform well in the real world.

 We evaluate the performance of each model by calculating an accuracy score.
 The accuracy score is simply the proportion of classifications that were done correctly and is calculated by

 $$
-\text{Accuracy} = \frac{\text{number of correct classifiers}}{\text{total number of classifications made}}
+\text{Accuracy} = \frac{\text{number of correct classifications}}{\text{total number of classifications made}}
 $$

-For this project, we tried following classifiers and their accuracy scores are summarized in the table below.
+For this project, we tested following classifiers.
+Their accuracy scores are summarized in the table below.

 | Classifier                | Training Accuracy | Test Accuracy |
 | ------------------------- | ----------------- | ------------- |